Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Rafael Tejada -- Vice President, Investor Relations

 Therefore, you should not rely on these forward-looking statements as representing our views as of any date subsequent to today.
-Also during this call, we will be referring to certain financial measures not prepared in accordance with generally accepted accounting principles or GAAP.
+Also during this call, we'll be referring to certain financial measures not prepared in accordance with generally accepted accounting principles, or GAAP.
 A reconciliation of these non-GAAP financial measures to the most directly comparable GAAP measures is available in the press release of our second quarter 2022 earnings and also in the Investors section of our website under the heading Financials.
-So with that, I will now turn the call over to Marc.
+So with that, I'll now turn the call over to Marc.

 Marc Casper -- Chairman, President, and Chief Executive Officer